BoggoCoggo/New-Website/README.md

 - [ ] Create Desktop exe which can be run to change the text/pictures/links on website for that stream.
 - [x] Finish rest of site, fill in info, etc.

 ### Fyi, i'm just putting my code on here any extra personalisations won't be addded.
-Feel free to take parts of my code - the stream code is especially interesting ###
+Feel free to take any part of my code, feel free to credit me if you wish. ###